Iron-E/nvim-highlite/README.md

 4. define your highlight groups and links,
 5. and generate your colorscheme.

-Each step is thoroughly described in the colorscheme template itself in an effort to make it portable: if you ever decide to distribute your colorscheme you can simply package the template with it.
+Steps 2 to 5 are thoroughly described in the colorscheme template itself in an effort to make it portable: if you ever decide to distribute your colorscheme you can simply package the template with it.

 ## TODO